What Do Marine Architect Do?

 Related Job Titles

 Is There Job Demand for Marine Architects?

 In 2016, there was an estimated number of 8,200 jobs in the United States for Marine Architect.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Marine Architect by 2026.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.